stephane-v/outworked/README.md

 <details>
 <summary><strong>How much does it cost?</strong></summary>

 Outworked is free and open source.
-The only cost is your Claude Code subscription, which you probably already have.
-There are no additional fees, usage limits, or API keys to manage.
+You just need access to Claude Code.

 </details>